xnappo/emby.web.plugins.soundeffects.kodi/README.md

 # Installation

 Install into the app by installing a plugin from a url.
-The url is: http://flexage.github.io/emby.web.plugins.soundeffects.androidtvsounds/package.json
+The url is: http://flexage.github.io/emby.web.plugins.soundeffects.plink/package.json

+# Credits

+The sounds used in this plugin are provided under a CC Attribution licence (http://creativecommons.org/licenses/by/3.0/us/legalcode): Dev_Tones - http://rcptones.com/dev_tones/